 This episode was all about duets, and started with the Glee club, rather bizarrely, in a meeting for superheroes.
 My favourite of the rather eclectic bunch was Tina's guise as Asian Persuasian, naming her great power as Manipulation.
 Superheroes goes on to be a theme for the episode, as the singers don superhero attire in their performances.
 As Coach Bieste explains, when you don a cape, you become another person, not dissimilar to the effect of what happens when performing on stage.
 To that end, then, it seems an apt motif for the Glee club to take on this week.

 The love-triangle of Marley-Jake-Ryder gets going too, with the two boys getting up into each other's face.
 "You wanna know how I know you're a badass?
 Cos you ride a razor-scooter.
 Nothing says badass like a razor-scooter."
 (For the record, I am Team Ryder.
 Everyone likes a bad boy but his straightforward charm shats all over Jake's ~tortured soul.
 As Ryder argued, no one likes guys who lead girls on, only to blow them off.)

 Quite light on the song front this episode, with just 5 songs.

 I Am Happening - Ryder and Jake, who patently despise each other team up for this 60s classic.
-They are both serenading Marley, in suits (lucky girl), and in the build-up to their performance have some amusing trash talk, with Ryder saying his superhero alter ego is Mega-Stud, to which Jake retorts, “oh, so your superhero choice is to be me.” #banter.
+They are both serenading Marley, wearing suits (lucky girl), and in the build-up to their performance have some amusing trash talk, with Ryder saying his superhero alter ego is Mega-Stud, to which Jake retorts, “oh, so your superhero choice is to be me.” #banter.

 Holding out for a Hero – now this was fun!
 Kitty is a nasty piece of work and an all-round pain the backside but she is a top performer, with a great voice and in her cat suit outfit she also has a whip as a prop, which she is very adept at using (knowing her streak of Machiavelli, I was terrified she might use it to accidentally on purpose injure Marley, but she didn’t.
 Surely whatever evil plan she has planned for Marley will be much more concealed than that).

 The contrast between Sam’s dulcet tones and Blaine’s more show-choir voice is exactly the sort of quality one looks for in a good duet.
-My favourite rendition of this song remains that in Moulin Rouge!, however. (after this rendition they go to Dalton to steal their Nationals trophy back, and as they're running off the letters BAM and SLAINE hit the screen.
+My favourite rendition of this song remains that in Moulin Rouge!, however.
+(After this rendition they go to Dalton to steal their Nationals trophy back, and as they're running off the letters BAM and SLAINE hit the screen.
 Classic ship names!
-Glee is down with the kids, I’ll give them that.)
+Glee is quick to give the fans what they want, I’ll give them that.)
 A-

 But the best bit is Joe Hart delivering the refrain, a singer who rarely gets to display his vocal talent.
 Overall, the kind of high-energy "Don't Stop Believin"-type performance that Glee are famous for but haven't given in quite a well, finishing with Finn looking on proudly just like Mr Schue used to.